aws-samples/aws-ai-ml-workshop-kr/README.md

 ## Directory Structure

-Hands-on materials get enriched over time as we get more contributions.
+Hands-on materials wiil get enriched over time as we get more contributions.
 This repository has a number of distinct sub-directories for the below purpose:

 * Tested and verified lab materials are stored in `/src/release/YEAR-MM` sub directories.
-* `/src/work-in-progress` directory the latest work under development.
+* `/src/work-in-progress` directory maintaines the latest work under development.
 You may test and contribute to make it stable enough to release.
-* `/doc/labguide` contains a guidance material for AWS users to follow up lab modules.
-This typically contains procedural step-by-step instructions with screenshots
+* `/doc/labguide` contains guidance materials for AWS users to follow up lab modules.
+This typically contains procedural step-by-step instructions with screenshots.
 * `/images` is a collection of multimedia data used in lab modules.
 Any external images embedded in Jupyter notebooks should be stored here and referenced by `<img/>` tag within Jupyter Markdown cells.
 * `/contribution` is where a user pushes their contribution to be included as a new lab module.

 ## Pre-requisites

-This repository assumes you have your own AWS account and wish to test SageMaker.
+This repository assumes that you have your own AWS account and want to experience [Amazon SageMaker](https://aws.amazon.com/sagemaker/).
 If you don't have an AWS account, please follow the below instruction.

 * How to create a new Amazon Web Service account:
     * [Korean version](https://s3.ap-northeast-2.amazonaws.com/pilho-immersionday-public-material/download/AWS+%E1%84%80%E1%85%A8%E1%84%8C%E1%85%A5%E1%86%BC+%E1%84%89%E1%85%A2%E1%86%BC%E1%84%89%E1%85%A5%E1%86%BC+%E1%84%80%E1%85%A1%E1%84%8B%E1%85%B5%E1%84%83%E1%85%B3.pdf)